-Whether you are a database administrator, a programmer or an SQL specialist looking for employment, your resume will often be the decisive factor in whether or not you are hired.
-According to The Motley Fool, 40% of employment managers spend less than a minute reading through a resume, with elements such as an unprofessional email address disqualifying a good 35% of candidates from the get-go.
+Whether you are a database administrator, programmer, or an SQL specialist, who is looking for employment, your resume will often be the deciding factor whether or not you get hired.
+According to The Motley Fool, 40% of employment managers spend less than a minute reading through a resume.
+They look for elements such as an unprofessional email address – disqualifying a good 35% of candidates from the get-go.

 Benefits of Writing a Resume for Business Intelligence